bonitasoft/bonita-doc/md/variables.md

 #### Business Data

 Business Data variables are meant to retrieve BDM objects defined in Studio.
-These objects are accessible through REST API calls, so they can be retrieved using External API variables defining the URL.
+These objects are accessible through REST API calls.
+To help you, the UI Designer provides an easy to use interface to define the data you want to get: select the corresponding object, see the available queries and select one, and configure its filters.

+This is the easy and most efficient way to get data from the Business Data ModelT.

+However for advanced users or specific use case, you can also use External API variables.
 For example, you can know by heart this URL:

     ../API/bdm/businessData/{{businessDataType}}?q={{queryName}}&p=0&c=10&f={{filter}}